ppy/osu-wiki/news/2022-03-30-new-featured-artist-my-sound-life.md

 ![](https://assets.ppy.sh/artists/252/header.jpg)

-Combining the efforts of highly renowned vocalist *Chata* and compositions from our very own [solfa](https://osu.ppy.sh/beatmaps/artists/207), **my sound life** is a high tempo J-rock unit whose anime-esque style is exactly what comes to mind when thinking of osu!.
+Combining the efforts of highly renowned vocalist *Chata* and compositions from our very own [solfa](https://osu.ppy.sh/beatmaps/artists/207), **my sound life** is a high-tempo J-rock unit whose anime-esque style is exactly what comes to mind when thinking of osu!.

 **12** masterfully crafted tracks are ready for pickup from [**my sound life**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/252), all conveniently packed in pre-timed beatmap templates!